 Women with gestational diabetes should be watched closely after giving birth.
 They should also continue to get checked at doctor's appointments for signs of diabetes.

 High blood sugar (glucose) levels often go back to normal after delivery.
-Still, many women with gestational diabetes develop diabetes within 5 - 10 years after giving birth.
+Still, many women with gestational diabetes develop diabetes within 5 to 10 years after giving birth.
 The risk is greater in obese women.

 Call your health care provider for the following diabetes-related problems: